-You are buying 1 potted plant that will cover approx. a 3" x 3" area if taken out of the pot and separated.
+You are buying one potted plant that will cover approx. A 2.5" x 2.5" area if taken out of the pot and separated.

-To separate the plant into individual plants grab the stems right above the root and pull gently.
+To separate the plant into individual plants, grab the stems right above the root and pull gently.
 The roots should separate if they don't stop pulling and try other stems.
-Swirling this plant in water will help each individual plant separate easier.
+Swirling this plant in water will help each plant separate easier.